zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

     IP addresses.

-11. Create a list of those name server IP included in the *NSEC3PARAM In Answer* set or in the *NSEC Query Gives NSEC3 NODATA* set (or both), and also included in the *NSEC In Answer* set or the *NSEC3PARAM Query Gives NSEC NODATA* set (or both).
+11. Create a list of those name server IP included in the *NSEC3PARAM In Answer* set or in the *NSEC Query Gives NSEC3 NODATA* set, and also included in the *NSEC In Answer* set or the *NSEC3PARAM Query Gives NSEC NODATA* set.
 Output *[DS10_MIXED_NSEC_NSEC3]* with the resulting list of name server IP addresses.